awg-ashish/newsletter/README.md

 ## Step 2

-Open the terminal, go into the root folder (which is _newsletterdemo_ in this case), and run `npm install`.
+Open the terminal, go into the root folder (which is _newsletter-main_ in this case), and run `npm install`.
 This will install all the dependencies for the project

 ## Step 3